1. Academic Validation

 Abstract

-Canonical transient receptor potential (TRPC) channels control influxes of CA(2+) and other cations that induce diverse cellular processes upon stimulation of plasma membrane receptors coupled to Phospholipase C (PLC).
+Canonical transient receptor potential (TRPC) channels control influxes of CA(2+) and Other cations that induce diverse cellular processes upon stimulation of plasma membrane receptors coupled to Phospholipase C (PLC).
 Invention of subtype-specific inhibitors for TRPCs is crucial for distinction of respective TRPC channels that play particular physiological roles in native systems.
 Here, we identify a pyrazole compound (Pyr3), which selectively inhibits TRPC3 channels.
 Structure-function relationship studies of pyrazole compounds showed that the trichloroacrylic amide group is important for the TRPC3 selectivity of Pyr3.
 Electrophysiological and photoaffinity labeling experiments reveal a direct action of Pyr3 on the TRPC3 protein.
 In DT40 B lymphocytes, Pyr3 potently eliminated the CA(2+) influx-dependent PLC translocation to the plasma membrane and late oscillatory phase of B cell receptor-induced CA(2+) response.
 Moreover, Pyr3 attenuated activation of nuclear factor of activated T cells, a CA(2+)-dependent transcription factor, and hypertrophic growth in rat neonatal cardiomyocytes, and in vivo pressure overload-induced cardiac hypertrophy in mice.
 These findings on important roles of native TRPC3 channels are strikingly consistent with previous genetic studies.
 Thus, the TRPC3-selective inhibitor Pyr3 is a powerful tool to study in vivo function of TRPC3, suggesting a pharmaceutical potential of Pyr3 in treatments of TRPC3-related diseases such as cardiac hypertrophy.

 Figures